-In the country, we see an increase in demand for products related to sports nutrition.
+In the country, we see an increase in demand for supplements and vitamins.
+And products related to sports nutrition.
 The market is fast becoming the largest in the world and exceeding that of the United States.

 China is facing increasing concerns about the appearance of individuals.
 These concerns led to the development of the protein market, thanks in particular to new, healthier and more sporting lifestyles.